 Most zucchini bread recipes call for one cup of grated zucchini, but I liked mine better with one-and-a-half cups.
 Even then, I can’t say there’s a pronounced zucchini flavor to it, because zucchini doesn’t have a ton of flavor in itself.
 Some ground cinnamon and nutmeg make this a lightly spiced quick bread with green confetti inside.
-If you’re a fan of my apple muffins or carrot muffins, you’re going to love this one!

 - ¾ cup roughly chopped raw walnuts or pecans (optional)

 - ⅓ cup melted coconut oil or extra-virgin olive oil*

 - 2 eggs